MrDongdongLin/Learn-Go/README.md

 This repository records some skills about Go programming.

 ## yaml io
-This project describes how to read a yaml file and print it to screem.
+This project describes how to read a yaml file and print it to screen.
 - Package need to import:
   - `io/ioutil`
   - `gopkg.in/yaml.v2`